carljm/django-secure/doc/middleware.rst

 SecurityMiddleware
 ==================

-The ``djangosecure.middleware.SecurityMiddleware`` performs three different tasks for you.
+The ``djangosecure.middleware.SecurityMiddleware`` performs five different tasks for you.
 Each one can be independently enabled or disabled with a setting.